wunderwuzzi23/yolo-ai-cmdbot/README.md

 # Using yolo

-Here are a couple of examples.
-By default the command that comes back from GPT-3 will be immediatly executed (yolo!).
+Here are a couple of examples on how this utility can be used.

+**WARNING**: By default the command that comes back from GPT-3 will be immediatly executed (yolo!).

 If you want to inspect the command that is executed, add the `-a` argument, e.g `yolo -a delete the file test.txt`.